 With SLIM, you can request and track repairs, additions, modifications and removals for street lights maintained by BC Hydro.
 You can request additions, modifications and removals for ornamental (including dimmable) and street lighting and traffic equipment.
 You can also view and create reports for your requests.

 If you don't have a SLIM log in, email or call us at 1 877 453 6575 and we'll set you up.

 To learn more about what you can do in SLIM and how to easily manage your street lights, review our new user guide [PDF, 619 KB].

 Questions about your street light account?

-BC Hydro owns and maintains over 95,000 street lights attached to our poles and we recognize there is interest in the status of our conversion of these from high pressure sodium (HPS) and mercury vapor to LED street lights.
+BC Hydro owns and maintains over 95,000 street lights attached to our poles.
+Most of these street lights are high pressure sodium (HPS), with the rest made up of mercury vapor lights.